demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 }
 ```

-Though it appears good, there is an error in above implementation.
+Though it appears correct, there is an error in above implementation.

 The function signature of the login function currently is